Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 Background

-• Extensions that allow you to customize Claude Code (AI agent) to your liking
+• Extensions that allow you to customize Claude Code (AI agent) behavior to your liking

 • Easy to create and easy to share

-• All participants set up Skills and understand the basic usage
+• Have all participants set up Skills and understand the basic usage

-• Explore applications in regular work tasks together
+• Explore ways to use Skills in daily work together

 Expected Outcomes